 And its Valentine’s Day that magnifies that message.

 That message that Solomon is writing is not just about abstinence, it’s a mental game too.
 Don’t awaken love physically, but don’t awake love mentally either.
-We must be protecting our mind from habitual lust, fantasy, and desires that keep us from being faithful in the waiting.
+We must be protecting our minds from habitual lust, fantasy, and desires that keep us from being faithful in the waiting.
 I mean think about it – when you are dieting, do you want to go and sit at dinner with someone eating a luscious meal that you are craving but can’t eat?
-During this Valentine’s season, we are bombarded with messages that stir up feelings.
+During this Valentine’s season, we are bombarded with messages that stir up these feelings.
 Often times, these feelings can not be satisfied – and that my friend, leads us into this discontentment and loneliness.

 But the waiting for love, it’s hard.